alphal00p/cLTD/README.md

 This new representation consists of the sum over all possible spanning tree of the original diagram.
 One of the major problems that one can encounter is that these terms will introduce a number of spurious singularities that could lead to a poor numerical integration convergence.

-Here we present a **Mathmatica Package** with the implementation of the algorithm presented in the paper [Manifestly Causal Loop-Tree Duality](https://arxiv.org/abs/2009.05509), where it was already implemented into a python script.
+Here we present a **Mathematica Package** with the implementation of the algorithm presented in the paper [Manifestly Causal Loop-Tree Duality](https://arxiv.org/abs/2009.05509), where it was already implemented into a python script.

 The master formula reads: